Uitgelogd

 Documentary Collection features

-This is a Documentary Collection
+What is a Documentary Collection?

-A Documentary Collection is a kind of documentary payment product.
-The bank acts as an intermediary.
-The exporter provides all the trade documents and the importer receives the documents against payment of the collection amount or against acceptance of a bill of exchange.
+A Documentary Collection means that the bank acts as an intermediary.
+The exporter provides all the trade documents, and the importer receives the documents once they have paid the collection amount or accepted a bill of exchange.
+Once they have the documents, the importer can usually take receipt of the goods.

 Parties involved